MKAbuMattar/powershell-profile/Module/Plugins/Poetry/README.md

 # Poetry Plugin

 A comprehensive PowerShell module that provides convenient aliases and functions for Python dependency management using Poetry.
-This plugin converts all common zsh/bash Poetry shortcuts to PowerShell equivalents with enhanced functionality and cross-platform support.
+This plugin converts all common Poetry CLI commands into easy-to-use PowerShell functions with full parameter support, virtual environment handling, and project lifecycle management.

 ## Overview